Margaret Cho: Personal life

-Cho is openly bisexual, and has stated that she has had "a lot of experience in the area of polyamory and alternative sexuality in general."
-When discussing her sexuality in a 2018 Huffington Post interview, Cho said, "I don't know using 'bisexual' is right because that indicates that there's only two genders, and I don't believe that.
-I've been with people all across the spectrum of gender and who have all kinds of different expressions of gender, so it's so hard to say.
+Cho is openly bisexual and has stated that she has "a lot of experience in the area of polyamory and alternative sexuality in general."
+When discussing her sexuality in a 2018 Huffington Post interview, Cho said, "I don't know using 'bisexual' is right because that indicates there's only two genders and I don't believe that.
+I've been with people all across the spectrum of gender and who have all kinds of different expressions of gender so it's so hard to say.
 Maybe 'pansexual' is technically the more correct term but I like 'bisexual' because it's kind of '70s."
-Cho states that she “loves” Fire Island and spends summers there.
+Cho states that she "loves" Fire Island and spends summers there.
+She first learned about sexuality in the 1970s from her parents, who had bought a gay bookstore.
+In the 1980s, she identified as a lesbian, saying the title at that time had the stereotype of "wearing jean shorts, Doc Martens, a bike chain, a messenger bag and a portable CD player spinning Ani DiFranco".